Incident at Map Grid 36-80: Plot

 Meanwhile, American sailors are trying to eliminate the malfunction, but a fire begins in the reactor compartment.
 The voltage drops in the computer's circuits, and the weapons officer orders to turn it off.
 This leads to a short circuit, and the computer issues a weapon system command to fire a missile salvo at Soviet ships, the target data having been entered during the exercise.
 The command to prevent the launch does not work, since Alan entered permission to launch from the captain's panel.
-Turner does not have time to turn on the lock again and the submarine launches two missiles at the Soviet squadron.
+Turner does not have time to turn on the lock again and the submarine launches two missiles at the Soviet task force.
 Automatic reloading of weapons for a second salvo begins ...

 Soviet ships detect the incoming missiles.
 The SAMs on the flagship aircraft carrier Kiev destroy the missiles.
 Yak-38 aircraft take off from Kiev in order to sink the American nuclear submarine which fired the missiles.
 But Admiral Rink communicates with Spirin and convinces him to postpone the attack for 10 minutes explaining that the launch of the missiles is a consequence of a malfunction, the Americans themselves will sink the submarine after the crew leaves it.
 Spirin agrees with the words: “If in 10 minutes they do not sink the submarine, then we will”.

 The crew is evacuated from the submarine, which goes to the bottom.
 The missile cruiser Kirov (065th) is ordered to take on board Soviet specialists.

 Meanwhile, Major Volk's aircraft runs out of fuel, in glide mode, it is approaching the coast.
 Skiba finds a solution - land on an old German advance airfield from the Second World War.
 The crew manages to do this.
 The plane receives minor damage, and the crew get off with light injuries.

 After some time, the whole crew meets at the apartment of General Pavlov.
 During the evening, Pavlov's wife tells Volk's wife why he refuses to re-train on new aircraft: 8 years ago, Volk's missile carrier aircraft crashed on takeoff and caught fire.
 Skiba pulled Volk out of the burning plane, but was badly injured, almost missing a leg.
 After long-term treatment and effort from Volk, Skiba was allowed to fly, but only on auxiliary wing aircraft.
 However, Skiba himself this evening reports to General Pavlov about leaving to the reserve, freeing Volk from "obligations".
 In the epilogue, Volk takes off as the commander of a new Tu-142 anti-submarine aircraft.